 - Associate Professor Stephen Palmisano (School of Psychology, UOW)

 - Dr Juno Kim (Optometry and Vision Science, UNSW)

 - Dr Maria Markoulli (Optometry and Vision Science, UNSW)

-- Prof Andrew Bonney (School of Medicine, UOW)
+- Prof Andrew Bonney (School of Medical, Indigenous and Health Sciences, UOW)

 - Prof Thierry Pozzo (INSERM, Université de Bourgogne, Dijon, France)

 - Prof Romuald Lepers (INSERM, Université de Bourgogne, Dijon, France)